Executive Summary: Successfully Compile All Your Business Plan Information On One Page

 Every word counts

 Your executive summary should fit on one page, max.
 We highly recommend that you don’t write more.
 Every word counts and there’s limited space to convey your message.
-As an entrepreneur, the project is bound to you and you might tempted to show your motivation for creating it.
+As an entrepreneur, the project is bound to you and you might be tempted to show your motivation for creating it.
 But refrain from revealing your motivation, you’ll have the opportunity to do so later.

 A simple conundrum